FantomeBeignet/ppu/README.md

 # ppu

-Generate memorable passphrase, and get help typing them in case they aren't so memorable to you.
+Generate memorable passphrases, and get help typing them in case they aren't so memorable to you.

 ## Usage